ojarsbuddy/bbo/bbo directing messages.md

 First overall now collects 1.3 Gold and 3.9 Black ACBL masterpoints.

-Extra Points Days all next week -- October 26th through November the 1st!

 Please be online and active on BBO a few minutes prior to game time.
 Pairs will not get seated when one of the pair does not have sufficient BB\$ in their account.

-We have a limited game starting soon; for those collecting masterpoints, there will be more masterpoints awarded today!

 Please play quickly, alert your own bids, claim when you can.
 Keep all chat until the end of the round.